Manage school pool use

 - Sharing pool facilities

-- List of school pools
+- List of schools with pools

-Schools have a duty to everyone in the workplace, and this includes people using school pools inside and outside of normal school hours (for example summer holidays).
+Schools have a duty to everyone in the workplace, and this includes people using school pools inside and outside of normal school hours, for example summer holidays.
 Any visitors to your workplace also have a duty to look after their own health and safety.